How to Spend 36 Hours in Rome

 Take a Golf Cart Tour of Rome

 Since we were short on time and it was the last leg of our trip, we opted to do a 3 hour golf cart tour with Roman Roads Tours (they also offer full day).
 There are many advantages to a tour of this kind.
-For one, they’re able to provide hotel pick up and drop off.
+For one, a tour company is able to provide hotel pick up and drop off.
 Secondly, it’s private, which also allows you to customize your tour.
 In addition, you can save your feet by not having to walk the entire city by foot.

 During our tour we were able to see the Pantheon, Trevi Fountain, Spanish Steps, Piazza Navona, Roman Forum, Colosseum, and more.
 For many of the stops, we were able to get off the golf cart and take photos.
 What I failed to know ahead of time was that even though the Pantheon is free to enter, you still have to reserve a ticket.
 Our guide attempted to get us tickets through his connections, but wasn’t able to as it was a busy Saturday.
 So make sure you reserve a ticket to the Pantheon ahead of time if you’d like to tour the inside.